bit-broker/website/content/en/docs/api-conventions/architecture.md

 All data exchange with BitBroker APIs, both to and from the server, is in [JavaScript Object Notation](https://www.json.org/json-en.html) (JSON) format.

-When posting data via an API (most often as part of a _create_ or _update_ action), the message body must be valid JSON document and all the JSON keys within it should be "double-quoted".
+When posting data via an API (most often as part of a _create_ or _update_ action), the message body must be a valid JSON document and all the JSON keys within it should be "double-quoted".
 If you are seeing validation errors indicating the JSON is incorrectly formed, you might want to try a [JSON validator](https://jsonlint.com/) to get more detailed validation information.

 When posting data via an API, the HTTP header `Content-Type` should always be set to `application/json`.